Aubay-Data-AI/calista/docs/getting_started.rst

 Bigquery
 ^^^^^^^^

-As this engine is developed in SQL, before computing a diagnostic, a configuration must be defined to connect to the BigQuery data warehouse.
+As this engine is developed in SQL, before computing a rule, a configuration must be defined to connect to the BigQuery data warehouse.
 BigQuery is a fully managed, serverless data warehouse provided by Google Cloud Platform.
 It's designed for storing and analyzing large datasets using SQL queries, with scalable compute and storage resources.

 Install Calista with the BigQuery engine: